flyteorg/flytectl/docs/source/gen/flytectl_update_project.rst

 (Note: The name parameter must not contain whitespace)

-Then, pass it in using the *---file* flag:
+Then, pass it in using the *file* flag:

 ::